 Ineligible Concept Papers and Full Applications will not be further reviewed or considered for award.
-The Contracting Officer will send a notification letter by email to the technical and administrative points of contact designated by the applicant in EERE Exchange.
+The Contracting Officer will send a notification letter by email to the technical and administrative points of contact designated by the applicant in the EERE Exchange.
 The notification letter will state the basis upon which the Concept Paper or the Full Application is ineligible and not considered for further review.

 ii.
-Concept Paper Notifications
+Concept Papers

 EERE will notify applicants of its determination to encourage or discourage the submission of a Full Application.
-EERE will post these notifications to EERE Exchange.